-It is possible to have only one lung and still function relatively normally.
+It is possible for a person to live with one lung.
+While a person’s ability to exercise will likely decrease, many people have only one lung that can still function relatively normally.

 Although the lungs are vital organs in the body, some conditions can cause a person to lose function in their lungs or need to have one removed.

 That said, each person will be different, and there are special considerations in each case, depending on the person’s lung function and any other issues they experience.